Significant Benefit Business Plans (C10 Visa)

 LMIA International Mobility Program - Exemption C10 - Significant Benefit Business Plans

-The LMIA International Mobility Program (IMP) - Exemption C10 - Significant Benefit (IMP-C10) allows foreign nationals to obtain work permits in Canada by showcasing their ability to provide significant social, cultural, or economic benefits.
-It provides an alternative to the traditional Labour Market Impact Assessment (LMIA) process, recognizing the value that these individuals bring to the Canadian workforce.
+The LMIA International Mobility Program (IMP) - Exemption C10 (Significant Benefit) allows foreign nationals to obtain work permits in Canada by showcasing their ability to provide significant social, cultural, or economic benefits.
+This program offers an alternative to the traditional Labour Market Impact Assessment (LMIA) process, recognizing the unique value that these individuals bring to the Canadian workforce.
 By demonstrating their potential to contribute in meaningful ways, applicants under the IMP-C10 program can pursue employment opportunities and make valuable contributions to the growth and development of Canadian industries.

-Our experienced team at Mikel Consulting specializes in assisting businesses with this program, leveraging our expertise in creating tailored business plans that highlight the significant benefits your enterprise offers, ensuring a seamless path towards work permit acquisition and success in Canada.
+At Mikel Consulting, our experienced team specializes in assisting businesses with this program.
+We leverage our expertise to create tailored business plans that highlight the significant benefits your enterprise offers, ensuring a seamless path towards work permit acquisition and success in Canada.

 • The cost of an IMP-C10 business plan is $1,500 plus applicable taxes.
 The exact price may vary depending on the complexity of the business model.